casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 Once you have connected everything up then configure the board and switch on the signal generator.
 Does the data displayed on the logic analyser look similar to the data captured using the python script?
 How can you display a sinusoid signal on the logic analyser?

 Take the captured data written to disk "adc_data.txt" and display using the Matlab script "plot_adc.m" which will reside in your tutorial folder.
 Does it look correct?
-Try compute the RMS LSB of each ADC channel
+Try compute the RMS LSB of each ADC channel.
+Is there anything besides noise when the channel is unterminated or terminated?
 Hint: edit the plot_adc.m script to compute the standard deviation with the ADC inputs terminated.

 Try and do an FFT (add windowing) of the captured ADC data by editing the plot_adc.m script.
 What do you get?
 Does it make sense?
 Hint: treat each channel as real data.